krishang118/RL-Pong-Game/README.md

 - You can adjust training parameters (episodes, learning rate, etc.) at the top of `Pong RL Game.py`.
 - To retrain from scratch, delete `dqn_pong_model.pth` and rerun the script.

+## Contributing

+Contributions are welcome!

 ## License

-MIT License.
-Feel free to use, modify, and share.
+Distributed under the MIT License.